m-kupiec/compendium-javascript/README.md

 `this` is evaluated at runtime (can be used in functions, not only in object methods)

-`this` inside an arrow function is refering to the outer context
+`this` inside an arrow function is referring to the outer context

 When a function is called without an object, the value of `this` is:
-- `undefined` when in strinct mode
+- `undefined` when in strict mode
-- global object when not in strinct mode
+- global object when not in strict mode

 ##### 💠 Property Value Shorthand

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/object#property-value-shorthand)

-Used when property name is the same as the property value
+Used when the property name is the same as the property value

 ```js
 function a(b, c) {